Aliases for PLK2 Gene

 GeneCards Summary for PLK2 Gene

 PLK2 (Polo Like Kinase 2) is a Protein Coding gene.
-Among its related pathways are Gene Expression and FoxO signaling pathway.
+Among its related pathways are TP53 Regulates Transcription of Cell Cycle Genes and Regulation of TP53 Activity.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PLK4.
+An important paralog of this gene is PLK3.

 UniProtKB/Swiss-Prot for PLK2 Gene